-Parents will be notified, in writing, at the earliest possible moment of the reason for exclusion or temporary suspension.
+Parents will be notified, in writing, at the earliest possible moment of the reason for exclusion.
 Parents will be requested to visit the school immediately to discuss the matter.

-At all times Kent County Council

-Regulations will apply.
+At all times Kent County Council Regulations will apply.

 SECONDARY EDUCATION